K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

-`Deploy the web application, counter application in the `Control Plane node`.
+Deploy the web application and the counter application on the `Control Plane node`.
 ```
 $ kubectl apply -f kubeedge-web-controller-app.yaml